maxmantei/blog/content/about.md

 This blog will be a collection of different things.
 Nice things that I've learned on my journey through the land of statistics.
 Some things that I see myself and others struggeling with... and maybe the occacional rant. :sweat_smile:

 In my spare time I try to help people fitting their models in Stan over at [discourse.mc-stan.org](https://discourse.mc-stan.org/).
-It seems like that everyone who is into Bayesian statistics is also into modeling sports data -- at least the male part of that group.
+It seems like everyone who is into Bayesian statistics is also into modeling sports data -- at least the male part of that group.
 I'm into soccer stats, or, since I'm European, _football_ stats.
 So you can expect some of the posts in this blog to be about that, too.

 Check out my [CV](/about/cv/max-mantei-cv-en.pdf) for more info about me.